 Committee Member

-Senior Associate Professor and Dean, SCOPE
+Professor and Dean, SASL

 VIT Bhopal University